- March 9, 2020

 - The game creates a creepy atmosphere that effectively unnerves players.

-- Many players found the questions thought-provoking and reflective of their inner fears.
+- Many players found the questions thought-provoking and enjoyed the introspective nature of the game.

-- The concept of linking secret words to future projects intrigues players and keeps them engaged.
+- The concept of linking secret words to future projects intrigued players and kept them engaged.

-- Several questions were repeated from 'The Test', leading to a sense of redundancy.
+- Several questions were repeated from 'The Test', leading to a feeling of redundancy.

 - Some questions were poorly worded, making it difficult to answer appropriately.